DabzillaNation/Audio-To-Vibrations/README.md

 1. Run initface and start the server
 2. Double click AudioToVibrations.exe
 3. Select and confirm an audio device.
 The audio visualizer, debug window and control panel will open after.
-4. The AudioToVibration app should automatically connect with initface displaying debug messages in the debug window.
+4. The AudioToVibration app should automatically connect with initface.
+It will display debug messages in the debug window.
 6. You can now use the control panel to edit settings in real time

 # Usage Guide (For Running Rust Script Directly)